How to Teach Kids to Dream BIG

 I. Don’t Let Them Hear, See, or Feel Your Own Uncertainty

 Your child will come to you one day (if they haven’t already) and tell you about a big dream that they have.
 When they do, your first thoughts may gravitate towards finances and the cost of putting them in a position to achieve that dream.
-Don’t ever let them hear, see, or feel your uncertainty about such things.
+Don’t let them hear, see, or feel your uncertainty about such things.
 When they do, they start running a calculus that makes them downgrade bigger dreams for ones that are more “practical” (a dangerous word).
 So instead of saying, “We can’t afford that unless you get a scholarship.” (even if true) wording it as “Your hard work can lead to a scholarship that will allow you to get into the best program!” phrases things in a way that focuses on opportunity, not constraint.

 You may instead (or also) feel uncertainty regarding a talent or skill that your child currently lacks but is required to achieve their dream.
-Don’t ever express this to them either.
+Don’t express this to them either.
 Instead, do all that you can to help them learn this skill even if it does not come naturally to them.
 Remember, if your child has a dream, it means that the passion is already there.
 Passion is half of the battle towards goal achievement.

 At the risk of using ethereal logic; things have a way of working out, as long as you clear the path.